Dearborn Public Library

 March, 1920

-Mrs. Henry Ford offers to donate the site on the corner of Michigan and Mason if the Township of Dearborn will vote a bond issue to erect a library building.
+Henry Ford offers to donate the site on the corner of Michigan Ave. and Mason St. if the Township of Dearborn will vote yes on a bond issue to erect a library building.

 Since a bond issue would require a special election and cause further delay, the Garden Club decides to approach the Board of Education of School District No. 7 for an appropriation.